 Audio can make (or break) your submission.

 Challenging and innovative submissions catch our attention.
 When evaluating submissions, we are checking the normal boxes of technical proficiency (audio is so important) as well as narrative consistency.
 In particular for us, we are looking for stories that dive deeper into identity, and in particular, the unique multi-cultural identity of being [part of the] Asian diaspora.
 This doesn’t mean only dark, dramatic explorations, but also joyful, funny, and romantic moments.
 We’d love to see more genre work coming from the community as well.
-While we started as a film festival, much of our programming aims to meet Asian diaspora storytellers wherever they are. —Wynton Wong, Programming Manager of the Asian American International Film Festival
+While we started as a film festival, much of our programming aims to meet Asian diaspora storytellers wherever they are. —Wynton Wong, former Programming Manager of the Asian American International Film Festival

 Familiarize yourself with the festival’s “vibe.”

 We give each and every film entered into our festival equal and full consideration.
 Your film will be reviewed by two different people from our enthusiastic cadre of AAFF volunteers—folks who love and attend the festival and can’t get enough of the films we show.
 They are on the lookout for the AAFF vibe, range, and visual and philosophical aesthetic.
 We are an experimental and avant-garde festival, so we are looking for films that push the medium beyond the mainstream techniques, subject matter, and aesthetics. —Leslie Raymond, Executive Director of Ann Arbor Film Festival (AAFF)

 But don’t make something you guess festivals might want.